Entrepreneurial Mindset. Public Service Impact

 - Analyzing large data sets and turning them into actionable insights

-- Teaching others how to apply these methods so inspire like-minded localgovernment practitioners
+- Teaching others how to apply these methods to inspire like-minded local government practitioners